 What can hospice workers do to help patients feel more comfortable?

-Hospice staff receive special training in caring for an array of physical and emotional symptoms that cause pain, discomfort and distress, according to the The approach differs based on the patient’s needs and diagnosis as well as what is agreeable to the patient and family members.
+Hospice staff receive special training in caring for an array of physical and emotional symptoms that cause pain, discomfort and distress, according to the National Hospice and Palliative Care Organization.
+The approach differs based on the patient’s needs and diagnosis as well as what is agreeable to the patient and family members.

 The hospice staff works with the patient’s doctor regarding medications, therapies and procedures that will keep the patient comfortable and pain free, according to the NHPCO.